-This course immerses students in the methods and practices of starting a business.
-In a fast-paced environment, for the duration of one weekend, students learn how to build companies, teams and insight.
-Over the course of the weekend, students will present ideas, form teams, and create a business model canvas.
-They will pitch their business concepts to real investors and practitioners, who will provide mentorship, coaching and feedback.
-The course is designed to integrate decision making, critical thinking, problem solving, and leadership skills in an environment similar to that of the startup business world.
-The course will provide an understanding of the tools necessary to succeed in any business venture.
+This hands-on experience immerses students in the early stages of the entrepreneurial process.
+In a one weekend fast-paced environment, students develop ideas, build teams and discover insights.
+Over the course of the weekend, students pitch their concepts, ideas and solutions to real investors and practitioners who will provide mentorship, coaching and feedback.
+The course is designed to integrate creative thinking, critical thinking, problem solving and leadership skills in an environment similar to the business world.
+Students get a real world understanding of how to succeed in any venture.

 ESP 103.
 Creativity, Innovation and Entrepreneurial Thinking.
 (2)